jorgedclopes/chess-analytics/README.md

 ## Setup

+To run this project it is necessary to set PYTHONPATH to include the project folder.

 This project is still under development.
 At this point it downloads a set of games from a lichess account into a folder of jsons or pgns.

 * There is no analysis done at this point.